Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Numerical Experiments

-Theorem \ref{thm:spectral gap comparison} offers valuable insights for existing algorithms but has significant limitations due to its assumptions.
-It provides non-trivial lower bounds on the spectral gap only when \(\sup_{\theta,\theta'} d_\TV(\theta,\theta') < 1\).
-This condition is met by PoissonMH and TunaMH (implicitly), but may not hold in many practical cases.
-Conversely, the `pointwise' comparison (Theorem \ref{thm:transition density}) is more robust.
-An appealing research direction is to establish a weaker version of Theorem \ref{thm:spectral gap comparison} under relaxed assumptions.
-Promising approaches include using approximate conductance \citep{dwivedi2019log,ascolani2024scalability} and weak Poincaré inequalities \citep{andrieu2022comparison,andrieu2023weak}.
-These methods have recently shown success in MCMC algorithm analysis.
-For instance, weak Poincaré inequalities can provide useful bounds on the mixing time for pseudo-marginal MCMC when the spectral gap of the idealized chain is unknown or nonexistent.

-A more powerful comparison theory could also lead to new algorithms.
-As shown in Section \ref{subsec:application}, the assumptions in \cite{zhang2019poisson} and \cite{zhang2020asymptotically} implicitly imply the stringent condition \(\sup_{\theta,\theta'} d_\TV(\theta,\theta') < 1\).
-Thus, developing a new theory with relaxed assumptions might lead to algorithms with broader applicability.

-\section{Numerical experiments}
+\section{Numerical Experiments}

 We first examine two simulated examples: heterogeneous truncated Gaussian and robust linear regression.
-We compare our Poisson--Barker and Poisson--MALA algorithms with PoissonMH and full batch algorithms like random-walk Metropolis, MALA, HMC, and Barker \cite{livingstone2022barker}.
+We compare our Poisson--Barker and Poisson--MALA algorithms with PoissonMH and full-batch algorithms like random-walk Metropolis, MALA, HMC, Barker \cite{livingstone2022barker}, and stochastic gradient MCMC algorithms like SGLD.
 In the third experiment, we apply Bayesian logistic regression on the \texttt{MNIST} dataset, comparing Tuna--SGLD with TunaMH, random-walk Metropolis, MALA, HMC, and Barker.
 Our results show that our gradient-based minibatch methods significantly outperform existing minibatch and full-batch methods.

-We implement all methods in \texttt{Julia}, with code at \url{https://github.com/ywwes26/MCMC-Auxiliary}.
 In all the figures, the random-walk Metropolis is labeled as MH, while all other methods are labeled by their respective names.
 Minibatch algorithms require computing several parameters described in Algorithm \ref{alg:PoissonMH} and \ref{alg:TunaMH} before implementation.
-They are derived in supplementary \ref{sec:experiment details}.
+They are derived in Appendix \ref{sec:experiment details}.

-\subsection{Heterogeneous truncated Gaussian}
+\subsection{Heterogeneous Truncated Gaussian}